 1. Know The Institution's Brand and Reputation

 Before you even post the job opening, know where the institution stands.
 Research both yourself and the institution online.
 Check out the various social media channels.
-Be an expert on your own brand and the institution's brand by looking at reviews, employment testimonials, and assessing any concerns from past and present employees and job candidates alike (e.g. Glassdoor, etc.).
-In this digital age it’s easier than ever to research employers and find "dirt", so make sure that you are continuously addressing any and all things circulating about the institution and culture.
+Be an expert on your brand and the institution's brand by looking at reviews, and employment testimonials, and assessing any concerns from past and present employees and job candidates alike (e.g. Glassdoor, etc.).
+In this digital age it’s easier than ever to research employers and find "dirt", so make sure that you are continuously addressing anything circulating about the institution and culture.

 2. Write Better Job Descriptions